Cyclophoroidea

 These terrestrial gastropods have lost the ctenidium (comb-like respiratory apparatus) and osphradium, and the pallial cavity has been modified as a lung.

+Cyclophoroids have detritivorous or herbivorous diets.

+Cyclophoroids probably originated in the Late Jurassic or Early Cretaceous based on molecular clock estimates.
+Several fossil species are known from Burmese amber that dates to the mid-Cretaceous, approximately 99 million years ago.

 Taxonomy

-According to the Taxonomy of the Gastropoda (Bouchet & Rocroi, 2005), this superfamily consists of the following families :
+According to the Taxonomy of the Gastropoda (Bouchet & Rocroi, 2005), this superfamily consists of the following families: